flexiblepower/flexiblepower.github.io/cases1_in-operation.md

 modified: 22-9-2014
 comments: false
 parent: cases
-summary: A list of all real life implementations of the PowerMatcher and FPAI
+summary: A list of all real life implementations of the PowerMatcher and EF-Pi
 image:
   feature: /images/site/in_practice.jpg
   thumbnail: /images/site/in_practice_in_operation.jpg